By the numbers

 JANUARY: Brisbane three-day lockdown.
 Pfizer COVID-19 vaccine provisionally approved.
 Seasonal workers touch down in FNQ to assist with harvesting fruit.
 ABGC notes this is a welcome step, but will not go near addressing the broader issue.
 Growcom reports that fruit and veg losses related to worker shortages have topped $38m.

 FEBRUARY: As at February 2, Australia had recorded 28,818 COVID-19 cases and 909 deaths.
-AN outbreak at the Holiday Inn Melbourne Airport hotel sparks concern, with 13 cases as at Feb 12, and hundreds of close contacts.
-You can view the latest on vaccinations here.
+An outbreak at the Holiday Inn Melbourne Airport hotel sparks concern, with 13 cases as at Feb 12, and hundreds of close contacts.
+First COVID vaccines arrive and rollout begins.